Chandelier Buying Guide

 - Above a table: 30-34 inches

-- In a bedroom – 30-34 inches over a dresser or night stand, 7 feet from the floor over a bed or open area
+- In a bedroom – 30-34 inches over a dresser or nightstand, 7 feet from the floor over a bed or open area

 - In a bathroom: at least 3 feet from a tub, or 8 feet high if above the tub

-When hanging your chandelier, always want to take into account people’s movement though the space and whether it will be over a table, counter or other fixed furnishings.
+When hanging your chandelier, always want to take into account people’s movement through the space and whether it will be over a table, counter or other fixed furnishings.
 Typically when mounted above a dining table, a chandelier should be about 30 - 36 inches above the surface of the table.

 This leaves adequate room for movement below and helps ensure that you won’t bump your head when getting up from or leaning across the table.
 If you are tall or may have reason to relocate the table frequently you may need more clearance so hang the lamp on the high end or even a few inches higher.